Student Guide

 A student expecting extended absences from school should request a Leave of Absence (LOA) in advance.

 A Leave of Absence is a period of time during which a student is not enrolled in school but intends to re-enroll.
-To decide if an LOA is the right choice, students should understand what the leave entails by getting answers to questions before a final decision is made to leave school.
-Some things to consider include: What happens to work completed prior to the leave?
+To determine whether an LOA is the right choice, students should understand what the leave entails and consider questions such as: What happens to work completed prior to the leave?
 How does taking an LOA impact financial aid?
-What are the requirements for taking the leave and for returning to school?
+What are the requirements for taking the leave and returning to school?
 How long will the leave be granted?

 Considering these questions can help students understand how a Leave of Absence may support a successful return to school.
 For more information, students should speak with their instructor or department head, consult a student services representative, and, if applicable, contact the financial aid office.
 Students should also review Policy 620: Leave of Absence (policy page).